eduncan911/eduncan911.github.io/source/_posts/2014-04-03-octopress-powershell-and-posh-git-oh-my.markdown

 Finally we are at the end.
 Let's see, back on `line 48` we are sitting in a new directory called `_deploy` with a new clean `git init`.
 So, on `line 50` we add a remote for origin...

-And get our 3rd and final error, that we have already seen before:
+And get our 3rd and final error, that we have already seen before.

-`fatal: remote origin already exists.`

 ### fatal: remote origin already exists